schase15/schase15.github.io/_posts/2020-11-12-med-cabinet.md

 ---
 layout: post
-title: Med Cabinet: Find Your Strain of Cannabis!
+title: Med Cabinet; Find Your Strain of Cannabis!
 ---

 ## A Web Application to Pair Users with the Best Cannabis Strain for Their Needs